n8n-io/n8n-docs/docs/flow2/index.md

 ## What is FLOW²?

-FLOW² is the latest software and solution for document capture that was developed by Fellow Consulting AG.
+FLOW² is the latest software and solution for document capture that was developed by Polydocs GmbH.
 It is a completely cloud-based solution that uses Artificial Intelligence and Machine Learning to precisely identify, classify, analyze and read your documents.
 No matter if paper or file.
 FLOW² learns independently, the level of experience increases with each document.
 FLOW² uses swarm intelligence for this.

 The Advantages of FLOW² at a glance: